NCAS-CMS/cfa-conventions/source/cfa.md

 A fragment may omit any size 1 dimension for which the size of the fragment's location along the corresponding aggregated dimension is also size 1.
-Any nissing size 1 dimensions will be inserted into the fragment's data in the approriate positions.
+Any missing size 1 dimensions will be inserted into the fragment's data in the appropriate positions.

-For instance, if a fragment's shape given by the `location` term of the aggregation instructions is `(6, 1, 73, 144)`, then the fragement's data could have shape `(6, 1, 73, 144)` or `(6, 73, 144)`.
+For instance, if a fragment's shape given by the `location` term of the aggregation instructions is `(6, 1, 73, 144)`, then the fragment's data could have shape `(6, 1, 73, 144)` or `(6, 73, 144)`.

 ### Example 2